 *Final eligibility is determined through a comprehensive assessment of family income and assets.

 Outside scholarships and other benefits awarded for higher education expenses are funds with no affiliation to Grinnell College.
 However, if you receive financial aid from the College and are awarded an outside scholarship or benefit, you must report it to the Office of Financial Aid.
 In almost all cases, it will not impact grant or scholarship awards.
-Outside scholarships first reduce/replace student employment and then student loan amounts as needed.
+Outside scholarships first reduce/replace student employment.
 Need-based grant funds may be adjusted if the total amount of financial aid, including funds from outside sources, exceed demonstrated need.
 Financial assistance from all sources can never exceed the total cost of attendance.

 Although we do our best to vet the sources, we cannot guarantee the legitimacy of every scholarship.
 Always use caution when applying for scholarships from an organization unfamiliar to you, and never provide your social security number.